 The lack of food resources leads households, especially in rural areas, to engage in activities that impact the environment.
-Such activities include charcoal production, cutting and selling firewood.
-THE FLAGSHIP SAFETY NETS PROGRAM activities could therefore reduce or even eliminate these environmentally devastating activities by reducing the cutting of wood to find means of subsistence.
+Such as: charcoal production, cutting and selling firewood.
+The NOVISSI+ program activities could therefore reduce or even eliminate these environmentally devastating activities by reducing the cutting of wood to find means of subsistence.

-Elsewhere, the secondary effect of a social safety net led to reducing deforestation (Pakistan).
-In Indonesia, for example, Ferraro and Simorangkir 69 estimate that in about 7,500 forest villages, conditional cash transfers from the Keluarga Harapan Program (PKH or "Family Hopes Program") have reduced forest cover loss by 30%,
+Elsewhere, the secondary effect of a social safety net: reducing deforestation (Pakistan) In Indonesia, for example, Ferraro and Simorangkir 69 estimate that in about 7,500 forest villages, conditional cash transfers from the Keluarga Harapan Program (PKH or "Family Hopes Program") have reduced forest cover loss by 30%,

-This effect was observed because households with direct access to cash transfers turned away from the original sources of fuel (forest), although this program had not directly focused on preserving the natural source of livelihoods.
+This is because households with direct access to cash transfers, turn away from the original source (forest), although this program had no connection to preserving the natural source of livelihoods.
 In addition, the program proved even more effective in reducing deforestation in communities that had better access to markets.